Myster-Tee/TinfoilWebServer/README.md

 }
 ```

+### IP Blacklisting

+File format is text, one line per blacklisted IP.
+Empty lines will be ignored.
+Use # to write comments.

 ### Fingerprints

 A fingerprint is a unique Nintendo Switch user ID.
-Specifying fingerprints in configuration <u>will not prevent a user from downloading files</u> because
-Tinfoil only emit a fingerprint while requesting the index, but it will prevent a user from accessing index.
+Tinfoil emits a fingerprint only when requesting the index, but not when requesting files.
+Thus specifying fingerprints in configuration <u>will not prevent a user from downloading files</u>.

-When fingerprints are defined at user level, globlally defined fingerprints will be ignored.
+When fingerprints are allowed globally and at user level, server will check for a valid fingerprint among allowed user fingerprints and globally allowed fingerprints.

-You may find fingerprints in the logs when available in the requests.

 ## Security considerations and recommendations